 What does the SoA do?

 The SoA is a trade union for professional writers, illustrators, translators and authors of all kinds.
-We are a membership organisation representing over 10,000 people from all areas of the profession.
+We are a membership organisation representing around 12,000 people from all areas of the profession.

 We campaign and lobby the government on issues that impact all authors, offer detailed advice and contract vetting to our members and publish thoroughly-researched guidance for professional authors.